DETAILED ACTION

 Step 2B: Does the Claim Provide an Inventive Concept? (see MPEP 2106.05).
 No.

 The claims are next analyzed to determine if there are additional claim limitations that individually, or as an ordered combination, ensure that the claim amounts to significantly more than the abstract ideas (whether claim provides inventive concept).
-As discussed with respect to Step 2A2 above, the additional elements of (one user device, unlisted stock transaction server, memory, processor, instructions, user interface, display of the user device, first region of the screen, screen of the user device, second region of the screen, third region of the screen, vertical axis, first side of the vertical axis, second side of the vertical axis, and bottom of the screen to a top of the screen) in the claims amount to no more than mere instructions to apply the exception using a generic computer component and generally linking the use of GUI’s to judicial exception.
+As discussed with respect to Step 2A2 above, the additional elements of (one user device, unlisted stock transaction server, memory, processor, instructions, user interface, display of the user device, first region of the screen, screen of the user device, second region of the screen, third region of the screen, vertical axis, first side of the vertical axis, second side of the vertical axis, bottom of the screen to a top of the screen, and vertical axis of the first, second and third region) in the claims amount to no more than mere instructions to apply the exception using a generic computer component and generally linking the use of GUI’s to judicial exception.
 The same analysis applies here in Step 2B, i.e., mere instructions to apply an exception using a generic computer component and generally linking the use of GUI’s to judicial exception cannot integrate a judicial exception into a practical application at Step 2A or provide an inventive concept in Step 2B.
 Viewing the limitations as an ordered combination does not add anything further than looking at the limitations individually.
 When viewed either individually, or as an ordered combination, the additional limitations do not amount to a claim as a whole that is significantly more than the abstract idea itself.
 Therefore, the claims do not amount to significantly more than the recited abstract idea (Step 2B: NO; The claims do not provide significantly more, and are not patent eligible).

 Claim 2 recites wherein, at the step of (b), the specific unlisted stock is allowed to be transacted by matching at least part of a specific desired bid quantity included in the specific buy order with at least part of a specific desired ask quantity included in the specific sell order, wherein, in case the specific unlisted stock is allowed to be transacted under a first mode which does not require a quantity match between the specific desired bid quantity and the specific desired ask quantity, the unlisted stock transaction server operates under one of a (1_1)-st mode in which the specific sell order is acquired while only the specific buy order exists, a (1_2)-nd mode in which the specific buy order is acquired while only the specific sell order exists, and a (1_3)-rd mode in which none of the specific buy order and the specific sell order is acquired, wherein, (i) in the (1_1)-st mode, on condition that each of the first specific desired bid price to the n-th specific desired bid price within the range of the desired bid prices in the price descending order and each of a first specific desired bid quantity to the n-th specific desired bid quantity corresponding to the first specific desired bid price to the n-th specific desired bid price have been allowed to be displayed in the second region of the screen of the user device, in case a k-th specific desired ask quantity is included in the specific sell order, (i−1) in response to a sum of the first specific desired bid quantity to the n-th specific desired bid quantity being greater than the k-th specific desired ask quantity, a transaction of the k-th specific desired ask quantity is allowed to be executed by sequentially matching the k-th specific desired ask quantity with the first specific desired bid quantity to the n-th specific desired bid quantity in the order of the first specific desired bid quantity to the n-th specific desired bid quantity and accordingly an updated desired bid quantity acquired by subtracting a matched quantity of the k-th specific desired ask quantity from each of the first specific desired bid quantity to the n-th specific desired bid quantity is allowed to be displayed in the second region, and then the (1_1)-st mode is maintained, (i-2) in response to the sum of the first specific desired bid quantity to the n-th specific desired bid quantity being smaller than the k-th specific desired ask quantity, a transaction corresponding to the sum of the first specific desired bid quantity to the n-th specific desired bid quantity is allowed to be executed and accordingly a first differential quantity which is acquired by subtracting the sum of the first specific desired bid quantity to the n-th specific desired bid quantity from the k-th specific desired ask quantity is allowed to be displayed in the third region while not displaying the first specific desired bid quantity to the n-th specific in the second region, and then the (1_1)-st mode is switched to the (1_2)-nd mode, (ii) in the (1_2)-nd mode, on condition that each of a first specific desired ask price to an m-th specific desired ask price within the range of the desired ask prices in a price ascending order and each of a first specific desired ask quantity to an m-th specific desired ask quantity corresponding to the first specific desired ask price to the m-th specific desired ask price have been allowed to be displayed in the third region of the screen of the user device, in case a k-th specific desired bid quantity is included in the specific buy order, (ii-1) in response to a sum of the first specific desired ask quantity to the m-th specific desired ask quantity being greater than the k-th specific desired bid quantity, a transaction of the k-th specific desired bid quantity is allowed to be executed by sequentially matching the k-th specific desired bid quantity with the first specific desired ask quantity to the m-th specific desired ask quantity in the order of the first specific desired ask quantity to the m-th specific desired ask quantity and accordingly an updated desired ask quantity acquired by subtracting a matched quantity of the k-th specific desired bid quantity from each of the first specific desired ask quantity to the m-th specific desired ask quantity is allowed to be displayed in the third region, and then the (1_2)-nd mode is maintained, (ii-2) in response to the sum of the first specific desired ask quantity to the m-th specific desired ask quantity being smaller than the k-th specific desired bid quantity, a transaction corresponding to the sum of the first specific desired ask quantity to the m-th specific desired ask quantity is allowed to be executed and accordingly a second differential quantity which is acquired by subtracting the sum of the first specific desired ask quantity to the m-th specific desired ask quantity from the k-th specific desired bid quantity is allowed to be displayed in the second region while not displaying the first specific desired ask quantity to the m-th specific desired ask quantity in the third region, and then the (1_2)-nd mode is switched to the (1_1)-st mode, and (iii) in the (1_3)-rd mode, in response to acquiring the specific buy order, the (1_3)-rd mode is switched to the (1_1)-st mode, and in response to acquiring the specific sell order, the (1_3)-rd mode is switched to the (1_2)-nd mode.
 These limitations are also part of the abstract idea identified in claim 1, and are similarly rejected under the same rationale as claim 1, supra.